-After proposal to the NPL, there is a 60-day comment period.
-At the close of this period, EPA reviews the comments responding to those needing a response and writes-up a responsiveness summary of all comments.
+After the comment period comes to a close, EPA will review the comments.
+We will respond to those needing a response and complete a responsiveness summary of all comments.
 If the recommendation is to list the site on the NPL, the action will be finalized in a Federal Register notice.
-The earliest the Smurfit-Stone Mill site could be finalized on the NPL would be in the fall of 2013.
+The earliest the Smurfit-Stone Mill site could be finalized on the NPL would be in the spring of 2014.

 The Remedial Investigation/Feasibility Study (RI/FS) is the first phase of the Superfund process.
 Work typically begins once a site is finalized on the NPL.
 The RI/FS phase of the process determines the nature and extent of contamination at the site, tests whether certain technologies are capable of treating the contamination, and evaluates the cost and performance of technologies that could be used to clean up the site.
 Community involvement during the RI/FS is highly encouraged.
 For information on how to get involved, visit Superfund Community Involvement.